What is Starsector?

 Linux, Mac, or a PC.
 Exact specs are hard to pin down, but we’ll make every effort to keep them as low as possible.
 You will need a display that supports at least a 1024×768 resolution, however.

-What kind of weapons are in the game?
+What kind of ships and weapons are in the game?

 What is the combat gameplay like?